espressif/esp-idf/examples/peripherals/usb/device/tusb_sample_descriptor/README.md

 #### Pin Assignment

-See common pin assignments for USB Device examples from [upper level](../README.md#common-pin-assignments).
+See common pin assignments for USB Device examples from [upper level](../../README.md#common-pin-assignments).

+### Configure the project

+There are two ways to set up a descriptor - using Menuconfig tool and in-code

+#### In-code setting up

+For the manual descriptor configuration use the default example's settings and modify `my_descriptor` in [source code](main/tusb_sample_descriptor_main.c) according to your needs

+#### Menuconfig

+If you want to set up the descriptor using Menuconfig UI:

+1. Execute in the terminal from the example's directory: `idf.py menuconfig`

+2. Turn off `Set up a USB descriptor manually in code` parameter at `Example Configuration`

+3. Follow `Component config -> TinyUSB -> Descriptor configuration` for all available configurations.

 ### Build and Flash